 That was a crucial point for me, because I didn't have the time (and still don't have) to touch each post individually to create a translation - even if this was done with tools like DeepL are created semi-automatically by copy and paste quite quickly.

-If you want to get more visitors from other countries, you should plan at least the package for 7,99 euros per month so that you have a foreign language that is also read in by Google and displayed in the search results.
-There is even the option of storing own domains for each language, but for my purposes that was not necessary and for the Google ranking it is even better, in my opinion, to offer the languages in virtual sub-folders such as "en" or "fr".
-The reason is that the sub-pages benefit directly from the strength of the main domain and rank well faster.
+If you want to get more visitors from other countries, you should plan at least the package for 7,99 euros per month so that you have a foreign language that is also read by Google and displayed in the search results.
+There is even the possibility to store your own domains for each language, but for my purposes this was not necessary and in my opinion it is even better for the Google ranking to offer the languages in virtual subfolders such as “en” or “fr”.
+The reason is that the subpages benefit directly from the strength of the main domain and rank well faster.

 For companies that value strong branding, however, the larger packages with the language hosting function could be of interest.
 Then you have Firmenname.de, Firmenname.com, Firmenname.fr and so on.
 The disadvantage, however, is that you then have to do search engine marketing for each domain, which usually causes more costs.

 Are the translated pages ranking well on Google?